“Hast du Kummer mit den Deinen – trink dich einen

 THEN CAME COVID

-No orchestra, no colleagues, no audience, for some of us, not even the possibility to sing – because of the neighbours – one likes to go to the opera, but at home, one doesn’t want to be bothered with the singing-noise.
-During the Covid waves, our fellow human beings were also at home and correspondingly irritated.
+No orchestra, no colleagues, no audience, for some of us, not even the possibility to sing – because of the neighbours – one likes to go to the opera, but at home, one doesn’t want to be bothered with the singing noise.
+During the Covid waves, our fellow humans were also at home and correspondingly irritated.

 No happiness through singing – what now?

 During the lockdown, after a while, I drank „my glass of wine“ every day, one when cooking (for the first relieving buzz) and then often another one with dinner.
-Sometimes it was half a bottle. „So what?“ may some people of wine-regions say- „this is just a quarter and a little eighth „… I hate being drunk; that probably saved me from more, but at some point, I started to think about this regularity of alcohol in my lockdown life.
+Sometimes it was half a bottle. „So what?“ may some people of wine regions like Baden say- „this is just a quarter and a little eighth „… I hate being drunk; that probably saved me from more, but at some point, I started to think about this regularity of alcohol in my lockdown life.
 I spoke to colleagues on the phone and found that many were doing the same – so gradually, we slipped into collective drunkenness.
-As an active singer, you can’t get very drunk because the complicated coordination of the vocal apparatus and boozing are absolutely incompatible.
-But now, alcohol seemed to be an absolute comfort for many of us.
+As an active singer, you can’t get very drunk because the complicated coordination of the vocal apparatus and getting drunk are absolutely incompatible.
+During Covid, alcohol seemed to be an absolute comfort for many of us.

 ALCOHOL CAUSES DEPENDENCY – we don’t have to discuss that; there is scientific proof.
-It seems to make little difference whether you drink yourself into a coma every day or drink a little regularly – that too can be addictive.
-By the way, the story about the „alcohol gene“, which some of us carry and others don’t, is now also very controversial.
+It seems to make little difference whether you drink yourself into a coma every day or drink a little regularly – that, too can be addictive.
+By the way, the story about the „alcohol gene“, which some of us carry and others don’t, is also very controversial nowadays.
 The substance is to blame, not our genes!
 But family habits, see the beginning of the article, do something to us.

-The latest research suggests that people who can drink one glass and stop are just „not ready“ yet for addiction.
+The latest research suggests that people who can drink one glass and stop are „not ready“ for addiction.

 But – if you only have a drink now and then and otherwise the subject of alcohol leaves you cold, you don’t have to read on now.

-How do we, who have difficulties with stopping after one drink, get out of it now?
-The end of the lockdown ‚looms‘, and those of us who have slipped lower than we wanted to might have a problem.
+How do we, who have difficulty stopping after one drink, get out of it now?
+The lockdown is history, and those of us who have slipped lower than we wanted to might have a problem.